Help / FAQs

 Once you add a website, under the Actions column, you can share, edit, delete, or pin the website.
 You must also download the iKeyVault browser extension (plugin), in order to click through and automatically log into your stored accounts.

-Once you add a website, click on the share icon under Actions.
+Once you add a website to your password manager or a document/file to your iKeyVault cloud, click on the share icon under Actions.
 A box will popup asking you for:

 Email: Enter the email address you wish to share the account with.
 The recipient will get a notification that you have shared an account with him/her and will have to log into iKeyVault to access this account.